-- (1) Small Family Daycare Homes are principally permitted uses wherever residential uses are allowed.
-Community Care Residential Facilities with fewer than 7 persons are principally permitted uses in the Cedar Street Village District.
+- (1) Community Care Residential Facilities.
+Facilities with fewer than 7 persons are principally permitted uses in the Cedar Street Village District.
 Community Care Residential Facilities with 7 or more persons require approval of an AUP.
-No public hearing is required for the AUP for Large Family Daycare Homes.
-Supportive and Transitional Housing facilities are allowed with only those restrictions that apply to similar residential uses. - (2) Multi-family Housing developments up to 60 units in size are principally permitted uses.
+Supportive and Transitional Housing facilities are allowed with only those restrictions that apply to similar residential uses. - (2) Multi-family Housing.
+Development projects containing up to 60 units in size are principally permitted uses.
 Residential uses shall incorporate sound attenuation space planning designs and construction materials and methods such that noise from nearby commercial activities do not unduly disturb occupants of new dwelling units.
 Residential development exceeding 60 units will be considered with a Special Use Permit if it can be demonstrated that such a development includes a mixture of unit types (e.g., variety of unit sizes) that will be attractive to a wide range of potential residents.
 Single-Room Occupancy projects require approval of an AUP and are subject to 24.12.1000 et seq.
 For properties east of Front Street between Soquel Avenue and Laurel Street, housing is a priority use and shall be at least 60% of the total floor area of the project.
-This requirement does not apply to properties within 75 feet of Laurel Street or Soquel Avenue. - (3) Art Galleries and Museums must shall be open to the public. - (4) Hotels/Motels are allowed as principally permitted uses along the east side of Front Street within 75 feet from Soquel Avenue or Laurel Street. - (5) Medical eCenters/eClinics and Professional Offices.
-Professional, editorial, real estate, insurance and other general business offices including space for non-profit organizations; medical and dental offices; and medical, optical and dental clinics will be considered for upper levels subject to the following criteria.
-These uses: - a.
-Must be compatible with existing and planned ground-level and upper-level permitted uses. - (6) Nightclubs, eEstablishments pProviding Live eEntertainment exterior of the interior of t - i.
-Acoustical studies indicating that such uses can achieve the City's existing noise abatement standards; - b. ii.
-The provisions Part 12 of the Zoning Ordinance (for High Risk or Low Risk Alcohol Outlets) are met; - c. iii.
-All such establishments are conducted in accordance with the previously described "good neighbor operating procedures"; and - d. iv.
-Such establishments are compatible with nearby residential uses; - (7) Surface or Structured Parking.
-Allow for the use of parking lifts within the required envelope of any parking garage.
-See subdistrict development standards for other specific parking criteria.
+This requirement does not apply to properties within 75 feet of Laurel Street or Soquel Avenue. - (3) Eating and Drinking Establishments.
+All uses within this category shall be subject to City and State alcohol regulations.
+When applicable, all fast food and/or beverage establishments (defined in the Zoning Ordinance) shall be conducted in accordance with the previously described "good neighbor operating procedures" previously described in section 3.f. of the Ground Floor Uses.
+Eating and drinking establishments are encouraged on the Riverwalk level to publicly activate the Riverwalk and connections to the Riverwalk and east/west publicly accessible spaces in the Pacific Avenue Retail District.
+Outdoor rooftop dining is allowed when associated with an upper level restaurant/eating and drinking establishment.